Learning Outcomes

 Practical Application: Legal Practice Scenarios

 - Advising on land: Land is not a specified investment.
-Advising on the purchase or sale of land is not a regulated activity.
+Advising purely on the purchase or sale of land does not amount to a regulated activity.

 - Arranging a mortgage: Most residential mortgages are specified investments.
-Arranging or advising on a regulated mortgage contract is a regulated activity, unless an exclusion or exemption applies.
+Advising on or arranging a regulated mortgage contract is a regulated activity unless an exclusion (e.g. trustee/PR) or s 327 exemption properly applies.

 Summary